Skip to main content

 3. Select Update Workspace.

-4. Under Network Connectivity Configuration, select the dropdown and choose the NCC you’ve created.
+4. Under Network connectivity configurations, select the drop-down menu and select the NCC you've created.

 5. Repeat for all workspaces you'd like this NCC to apply to.